ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Maximum length of 8 characters.

-    When creating a user, if neither :emphasis:`password` nor :emphasis:`passphrase` is specified, no password is assigned.
+    When creating a user, if neither *password* nor *passphrase* is specified, no password is assigned.
 The user must be assigned one before logging in.

     When a password is set for the first time during user creation, RACF marks it as EXPIRED by default.
-To allow the user to use the password without an immediate change, update the user with :emphasis:`expired=false` after creation.
+To allow the user to use the password without an immediate change, update the user with *expired=false* after creation.

-    :emphasis:`password=""` removes the password and sets the NOPASSWORD attribute on the user profile.
+    *password=""* removes the password and sets the NOPASSWORD attribute on the user profile.

-    It is highly recommended to use :strong:`Ansible Vault` to encrypt this value.
+    It is highly recommended to use **Ansible Vault** to encrypt this value.

-    This option is mutually exclusive with :emphasis:`passphrase`.
+    This option is mutually exclusive with *passphrase*.

     | **required**: False
     | **type**: str